-I have been making copies of copies of original images based on copies for many years now, and sometimes I forget which is the first, the second, the third and so on in the chain of versions.
-Inevitably I become unsure as to which is the unique original version of the image that starts any particular, indefinitely continuing body of work.
+I make large projects consisting of multiple small still life images.
+It is a consuming process of deep focus.
+Using strategies of iteration, variation and accumulation, I fill time with an activity that, in itself, is meant to reveal what it is to experience time passing; the consciousness of time is internalized in the art act and in the art work.
 Each project is interrupted only by a factor that dictates an arbitrary pause — a deadline, an exhibition, a vacation — until I can take it up again.
 In this way the work develops anachronically (resisting fixed time), and recursively (developing serially and systematically).
-The collective paintings and drawings are installed as a single work, a hesitation in an ongoing process.
+For exhibitions, the collective paintings comprise a single work, and are installed together in one space as a hesitation in an ongoing process.

 Lynn Price is a visual artist living and working in Powell River, British Columbia, Canada.